stackworx/stackworx/assigment/build-monitor-assgiment.md

 permalink: project-build-monitor
 ---

+## Build Monitor Assignment

 The goal of this assignment is to create a simple build monitor.
-It is often convenient to create an endpoint
+It is often convenient to create an endpoint that can be used to check the current status of a server or environment.
+With an endpoint like this implemented it can be monitored externally and can aid is diagnosing the source of issues quickly.

 [See](/project-setup) here for initial project setup

 This is a simple React assignment to test your javascript proficiency.
-First download the project zip from [here](https://drive.google.com/file/d/0BwuuF0OKfFqucG84WkE0TXNjYk0/view?usp=sharing) Unzip the file and run the following commands
+First download the project zip from [here](https://drive.google.com/file/d/0BwuuF0OKfFqucG84WkE0TXNjYk0/view?usp=sharing).
+Unzip the file and run the following commands

 ```bash